 There is a Q&A forum where students can ask the tutors anything related to languages, school subjects, and hobbies.
 It’s not as active as I thought it would be though.

 It is good for anyone who has a passion for teaching, especially teachers.
 They can have more experience teaching students from a variety of countries.
-Find out more how you can be a tutor on Preply.
+Find out more about how you can be a tutor on Preply.

 The review system is a bit confusing.
 After the lesson ended, there was an email notification asking me to rate the session.
 When I clicked on it, it brought me to a rating page, but there is no place to leave a review.
 I had to search for it.
 Once I found it, I had to rate it again, but this time there is a total of 5 things to rate (mostly about the tutor) and then leave a review.

 Later on, when I read the how it works page, it is stated that they will send an email asking to give a review after two weeks from the date the first payment is made.
 Why does it have to be that long?
 I think a week is enough to “get acquainted with the tutor.”
-My tutor asked me to leave a feedback in an hour, so I’m confused.
+My tutor asked me to leave feedback in an hour, so I’m confused.

-My overall thought on Preply is it’s a pretty decent platform for learners to find tutors for a reasonable price and yet still able to get a good quality service.
+Preply is it’s a pretty decent platform for learners to find tutors for a reasonable price and yet still able to get a good quality service.
 Unlike Italki and Verbling, the option here is much wider and not limited to just foreign languages.
 If you’re interested in reading more reviews, you can check it here.

 So, the answer to the question is Preply is definitely worth trying.
 For a $5 per hour session, I have to say I’m satisfied with how it turned out.
 You should try and see for yourself.
 Get a 30% discount on your first payment by clicking the button below.